-Examples of supported activities are online courses, educational conferences, seminars, workshops, or preparation for professional certifications when they relate to the Competencies for Managers of Volunteers.
+Examples of supported activities are online courses, educational conferences, seminars, workshops, or preparation for professional certifications that relate to the Competencies for Managers of Volunteers.

-- working in counties not covered by volunteer centers.
+- are in counties not covered by volunteer centers.
 These counties are: Androscoggin, Aroostook, Hancock, Kennebec, Oxford, Piscataquis, Somerset, Waldo, and Washington.

-- who have not received Professional Development Funds within the past twelve months.
+- have not received Professional Development Funds within the past twelve months.

-- who are not supported by Corporation for National & Community Service funds.
+- are not receiving Corporation for National & Community Service funds.